-What can be better for Children in these holidays than leaning more about the First Nobel Prize winner from India rabindranath Tagore.
+What can be better for Children in these holidays than learning more about the First Nobel Prize winner from India Rabindranath Tagore.

-Bringing with a Bengali flavour, helping to understand a another rich Culture of rich India.
+Bringing with a Bengali flavor, helping to understand another rich Culture of rich India.

 Cast: Aditya Singhal, Shachi Gokhle, Anushka Ekbote, Karan Dhoria, Krish Sureka, Kriti, Bhargavi Sinde, Vaibhavi Lokegaonkar, Krishna Nimbalkar, Prarambhi Deb, Puja Medhekar, Simran Pingle, Rama Rajpurohit, Yash Ladkat, Anushuman Khanolwal, Isha Moralwar, Anisha Shah, Atharva Prasad, Atharva Aggarwal, Prem Gupta, Moksha Shah, Ariha Mehta, Devashish Shinde, Kalpita Tavkar, Ananya Adhyaru, Shreya Riswadkar